 An alternative to this is filling a cheek with air and expelling it with your finger.
 Just like mon oeil, it tells someone you think they’re lying or exaggerating.

 Expressing that you are bored is done by running the backside of your knuckles up and down your jawline multiple times.
-This subtle motion can grab the attention of your friend and get you out of a situation you’d rather get away from.
-C’est rasoir iterally meaning it’s razor.
+This subtle motion can grab your friend’s attention and get you out of a situation you’d rather get away from.
+C’est rasoir literally meaning it’s razor.

 While we can often tell through body language when someone is disengaged, this gesture is used to directly and deliberately communicate this message to a companion.